anianvm/structured-sentiment-in-the-state/README.md

 - `data/sentiment/finbert_scores.csv` (+ `_named` variant) — FinBERT baseline

 The code used to produce these outputs is retained in `src/sentiment_pipeline/` for transparency.
-It can be inspected and cited, but should not be re-run because of the API costs.
 Documented in `src/sentiment_pipeline/README.md`.

 ## Setup